 Let’s look at how Six Sigma tools can decrease variability and increase quality in your processes.

-The Six Sigma methodology is an advanced set of tools designed for problem-solving and quality improvement.
+The Six Sigma methodology (DMAIC or Define, Measure, Analyze, Measure, Control) is an advanced set of tools designed for problem-solving and quality improvement.
 A ‘sigma’ refers to the standard deviation from the mean of a population.
 Standard deviation indicates the likelihood that your next data point will deviate from the mean of the data set.

 At the bottom of the Six Sigma pyramid begins a system’s current process capability.
 Usually at 1 or 2 Sigma levels is “tribal” knowledge based on first-time experiences.
 An organization moves up the pyramid to 3 Sigma as systems are put in place.
 To hit 4 Sigma, statistics and modeling tools are used for significant process improvement.
 And, finally, to aim for that near perfection, organizations apply DFSS, or Design for Six Sigma.